-The aim must be to oblige member states to ensure the employment status for those entitled to it.
-It must be ensured that employment relationships are better identified as such, and that it is not possible to have work carried out under any other legal relationship than an employment relationship when an arrangement fulfils the characteristics of an employment relationship.
+The aim of the EU directive should be to oblige member states to ensure that the legal status of the worker is as it should be.
+It must be ensured that employment relationships are better identified and that the work cannot be carried out under a legal relationship other than an employment relationship if the arrangement fulfils the criteria of an employment relationship.
 The burden of proof should not be on the employee.

-Action at the EU level is necessary both from the point of view of improving the minimum protection of the workers and from the point of view of the functioning of the internal market.
-From the point of view of equal competition, it is problematic if work that meets the characteristics of an employment relationship has not been identified as an employment relationship in some member states.
+Action at EU level is necessary both to improve minimum protection for workers and to ensure the functioning of the internal market.
+From the point of view of fair competition, it is problematic if work that meets the characteristics of an employment relationship is not recognised as an employment relationship in some member states.

-The focus on identifying arrangements that meet the characteristics of an employment relationship as being employment relationships is important, as this prevents the creation of a new, so-called third category group between employees and entrepreneurs.
+It is important to focus on converting arrangements that meet the criteria of an employment relationship into employment relationships, as this prevents the creation of a new category, the so-called third category, between employees and entrepreneurs.

-If new, separate rights are created, specifically for those working in the platform economy, there is also the problem of reinforcing this way of working as a non employment relationship, in contrast to court rulings and the ILO recommendation.
+If new, separate rights are created, specifically for those working in the platform economy, there is also the problem of reinforcing this way of working as a non-employment relationship, in contrast to the rulings of the courts and the ILO recommendation.